 - Probiotics for gut support and maintaining a healthy microbiome

-6. Minimize Technology
+6. Limit Technology Use

-As described by Dr. Perlmutter, our modern digital media has become amazingly adept at capturing our time and attention.
+Our modern digital media has become amazingly adept at capturing our time and attention.
 We find ourselves losing hours of our day so easily to mindless scrolling, which has been shown to produce more stress and anxiety.
 Limiting your phone time has proven to help boost productivity and mental clarity throughout the day.
 Instead of grabbing your phone first thing in the morning, try going about your morning routine first.
 When spending time with loved ones, leave your phone in the other room, so you won’t be tempted to look at it.
 During work hours, if you don’t need your phone, try keeping it somewhere safely out of sight.

 7. Spend Time in Nature